StemTBioinf/UNIX/index.md

 grep -w gene $fname | awk '{ if ( $1 == "chr4" && ($4 < 19000002 && $5 > 10000002) ) {print}}' > chr4_10000002_19000002.genes.gtf
 </code></pre>
 </p>

+I created the fname variable to focus on the important parts of the awk call.
+You could of cause also get rid of the initial grep if you like.

 </details>

 You are of cause not limited to the usage of [awk](https://www.gnu.org/software/gawk/manual/gawk.html#Getting-Started) you could also implement the logics using Perl, Python or even C.